Germany says there is 'strong evidence' Iran behind tanker attacks | DW | 18.06.2019

 The EU said yesterday the video was not enough to blame Iran, while German Foreign Minister Heiko Maas said Germany was still evaluating the evidence before coming to any conclusions.

-Speaking at a news conference in Berlin alongside Ukrainian President Volodymyr Zelensky, Merkel called for a peaceful solution to tensions in the Persian Gulf.
+Speaking at a news conference in Berlin alongside Ukrainian President Volodymyr Zelenskiy, Merkel called for a peaceful solution to tensions in the Persian Gulf.

 "We take these acts very seriously, there is strong evidence," she said, referring to the US allegations that Iran was behind the attacks on the two tankers.